AbdelrahmanHaloda/CPP-playbook/1_Docs/Memory_Management/1_Memory/MemoryManagementProblems_Overview.md

 ```
 ---
 ### Helper tools to perform automatic analyses '
-Valgrind, a free software for Linux and Mac that is able to automatically detect memory.
+**Valgrind**, a free software for Linux and Mac that is able to automatically detect memory.
 With recent versions of MacOS, occasional difficulties have been reported with
 installing Valgrind.
 A working version for MacOS Mojave can be downloaded from GitHub via Homebrew:
 [GitHub - sowson/valgrind: Experimental Version of Valgrind for macOS 10.14.6 Mojave](https://github.com/sowson/valgrind)